Our Email Contact

 Fasten the 1x3s together in a square frame, with the short pieces on the inside, narrow side down, using 8 6x1-1/2" screws, two in each corner.
 Predrilling holes (using a 3/16" bit) in the ends of the longer pieces of wood will make the job easier.

 Fasten the 1x2s together in a square frame, with the shorter pieces on the inside, wide side down, using staples.
-It is recommended that three stapes be used on each corner on one side, and a single staple in each corner on the other.
+It is recommended that two staples be used on each corner.
 Be careful when moving the frame to avoid twisting the boards, so as not to pull out the staples.
-The joints do not have to be very sturdy at this point, as they will be later fastened to the wire and the frame of 1x3s using screws and nails.
+The joints do not have to be very sturdy at this point, as they will be later fastened to the wire and to the frame of 1x3s using screws and nails.

-Wearing heavy work gloves, place the pre-cut hardware cloth over the 1x3 frame and adjust it if necessary so that no wire protrudes from the sides, but there is at least 1/2" of cloth overlapping the wood for strong fastening.
+Wearing work gloves, place the pre-cut hardware cloth over the 1x2 frame and adjust it if necessary so that no wire protrudes from the sides, but there is at least 1/2" of cloth overlapping the wood for strong fastening.
 Staple one corner first, then the opposite corner, to make sure it's straight.
 You may have to adjust the frame slightly to square it up, since if it's only an eighth of an inch out of square, the screen will not fit properly.
 Then staple on all four sides, every few inches so that the wire will not pull away when the sifter is used.
+Hammer the staples in after they are all attached to make sure the connection is strong.

 Place the 1x3 frame on a flat surface, then carefully position the 1x2 frame with the wire attached so that the side with the staples is facing down.
 You may have to adjust each frame so that it is straight and all four corners are even.
-(It will help if you leave the screws out of one corner of the larger frame and only fasten it when you have the other frame correctly positioned, with one or two corner nails in place.
-Using 3d finish nails, fasten the two frames together starting with one corner, then the opposite corner, then nailing approximately every 6" for a strength.
-Make sure you use at least three nails in each corner, so that all overlapping pieces of wood are attached to each other.
+(It will help if you leave the screws slightly loose in each corner of the larger frame and only tighten them when you have the other frame correctly positioned.
+Using 4d finish nails or screws, if you prefer, fasten the two frames together starting with one corner, then the opposite corner.
+Use two or three nails or screws in each corner, so that all overlapping pieces of wood are attached to each other.
+Then pound 3d nails into the frame approximately every 6".
 Make sure all nails are pounded in straight so that no nails protrude from the sides.

 You now have the basic soil sifter completed.
-After lightly sanding the edges and corners, cut and apply triangular pieces of shelf paper to cover the corners of the screen on the deeper side, with larger pieces on one end to fit the contours of your wheelbarrow.
-(The larger pieces should be approximately 9" x 13".)
-You may also need to apply some heavy tape to cover the gaps between the two sections of the frame if there are any sharp pieces of screen protruding.
+After lightly sanding the edges and corners, cut and apply triangular pieces of shelf paper to cover the corners, with larger pieces on one end to fit the contours of your wheelbarrow.
+(The larger pieces should be approximately 9" x 9", the other side 6" x 6".)

-Finally, attach brackets to each edge to hold the soil sifter on your wheelbarrow, using either metal brackets or scrap pieces of 1x2s and wood screws.
-If necessary, glue small pieces of wood (approximately 1/2" wide) to the two brackets attached to the shorter ends, since the standard wheelbarrow is 37-1/2" long, making it an inch wider than the longest sides of the Soil Sifter.
+Finally, attach brackets to each edge to hold the soil sifter on your wheelbarrow, using either adjustable metal brackets or scrap pieces of 1x3s and wood screws.

 You may now apply paint or varnish if you wish.
 Or you can do it before you begin fastening the pieces together.